ARIZONA HOUSING ALLIANCE

 A short summary of the Transit Oriented Development (TOD) tools that are used by communities all across the country.
 Ten tools have been selected by the Center for Transit Oriented Development and Reconnecting America to represent the best and most relevant ideas for the Phoenix metropolitan areas in promoting TOD.

-Current Status of Homelessness in Arizona and Efforts to Prevent and Alleviate Homelessness, 18th Annual Report, December 2009, Arizona Department of Economic Security.
+Homelessness in Arizona: Efforts to Prevent and Alleviate Homelessness, 2010 Annual Report, December 2010, Arizona Department of Economic Security.

 This year's report includes information on local and national research on homelessness and housing and is an important resource for all stakeholders striving to prevent and end homelessness in Arizona.